physicsmattersmcgill/physicsmattersmcgill/_events/lecture-2017-05-04-machinelearning.md

 #
 # Content
 #
-title: "Machine Learning and Crowdsourcing Made Easy for Physicists: Everybody Can Teach a Machine a Little Physics"
+title: Machine Learning and Crowdsourcing Made Easy for Physicists
+meta_description: Everybody Can Teach a Machine a Little Physics!
+This lecture will give a basic introduction to machine learning and show examples of its application in physics.
+Some of these physics problems are tackled via a citizen-science/crowdsourcing approach, where science enthusiasts can inspect physics data (often in the form of images) and provide feedback that is used to train machine learning models.
-speaker: "Qi Feng (McGill U.)"
+speaker: Qi Feng (McGill U.)
 event-date: 2017-05-04 19:00
-location: "the Keys Auditorium (Rutherford Physics Building, room 112), McGill University"
+location: the Keys Auditorium (Rutherford Physics Building, room 112), McGill University
 image:
     title: lecture-machinelearning.jpg
     thumb: thumb_lecture-machinelearning.jpg